It never lets up.

 - Purple Prose: So much.
 So.
 Much.
 Appropriate, considering that Aaron reads lots of Romantic era poetry.

-- Spoken Word In Music: "Sear Me MCMXCIII", "Black God", "For My Fallen Angel", and to a lesser extent in several other songs.
+- Spoken Word in Music: "Sear Me MCMXCIII", "Black God", "For My Fallen Angel", and to a lesser extent in several other songs.

 - Title Drop: The lyrics for "The Return of the Beautiful" from As the Flower Withers (and its remake, "The Return to the Beautiful" from The Dreadful Hours) include the phrase "My Dying Bride".